stellar/typescript-wallet-sdk/@stellar/typescript-wallet-sdk/examples/sep10/README.md

 ## Example code

-To view how the wallet-sdk can be used to create a sep-10 auth token for an wallet to send to an anchor,look at `sep10Wallet.ts`.
+To view how the wallet-sdk can be used to create a sep-10 auth token for a wallet to send to an anchor, look at `sep10Wallet.ts`.

-To view how to setup an authentication server for the anchor,look at `sep10Server.ts`.
+To view how to setup an authentication server for the anchor, look at `sep10Server.ts`.

 ## Changing environment variables